tortxof/rc-club-members/README.md

     cd rc-club-members
     sudo docker build -t "tortxof/rc-club-members" .

 This process may take a few minutes.
-Next, we can run an app container
+Next, we can run an app container.
+To use a port other than 5000, change the first number in the `-p` option.
+For example, to use port 80, `-p 80:5000`.

     sudo docker run -d --restart always --volumes-from members_data --name members_app -p 5000:5000 tortxof/rc-club-members